Cluster Plans

 Setting a cluster to private (enablePrivateCluster: true

-in the above cluster plan) removes all public access to the API endpoint, so you must create a peering back to the management network.
+in the above cluster plan) removes all public access to the API endpoint, so you must create a peering back to the

 To define the management peering rule: